ardalis/ApiEndpoints/README.md

 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

+## Discover a Practical Example

+If you're eager to dive into a practical example of using `Ardalis.ApiEndpoints`, check out our [Getting Started guide](#3-getting-started).
+This guide walks you through setting up your environment and creating your first API endpoint using the latest features in version 4.x.

 ## Upgrade to 4.x Notes

 The fluent generics and base types involved in ApiEndpoints were updated in version 4.x, resulting in breaking changes.
 The updates required should be pretty straightforward, and have a few additional features that weren't supported in previous versions.